Access to a MySQL server

 🛡️ Intro

-In this example, we'll secure access to a Database server using Border0.
+In this example, we'll secure access to a MySQL Database server using Border0.

 We'll walk through the following steps together.